-Dr Ian Palmer - Dean, Escape Studios
+Dr Ian Palmer - Vice Principal, Escape Studios

 Dr Ian Palmer’s career spans developing taught programmes in digital media, games, animation and visual effects.
 Ian began his career working on state-of-the-art software and hardware for communications and radar systems.
 His interest in research resulted in him studying computer graphics and developing animation software aimed at making realistic animation easier for non-technical users, developing the REALISM system which incorporated behavioural features into the animated objects themselves.
 This work led to him being awarded a DPhil based on this work in 1994.

 The development of this work continued expanding into VR and games.
 This included the incorporation offeatures such as AI and multi-model interfaces, and applying the approach to such diverse areas as crime scene investigation and theatre rehearsals.